dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-blog/index.md

 We'll dig more into what middleware is later, but for now what you need to know is that middleware are basically functions that run between other stuff.
 They can be very powerful.

-Redux middleware wraps the dispatch function, allowing our `redux-thunk` middleware to process not just actions but also functions.
-ActionCreators can now return thunks rather than just actions.
+Redux middleware wraps the `dispatch` function, allowing our `redux-thunk` middleware to process not just actions but also functions.  *ActionCreators* can now return thunks rather than just actions.
 These thunks are functions that are created on the fly to run something later.
 Whaaaat?

 ![](img/reduxwithmiddleware.gif){: .small}

 Remember how *ActionCreators* just return an *Action*?
 Well, what if you want the *ActionCreator* to first do something, perhaps fetch something from the internet?
 Thunks allow this functionality.
-Instead of immediately returning an *Action* object and flowing into the Reducer, we return a function that gets executed and can go off and do some stuff before dispatching the Action.
+Instead of immediately returning an *Action* object and getting dispatched to the reducers, we return a function that gets executed and can go off and do some stuff before dispatching any Actions to the reducers.

 A redux thunk allows your *ActionCreators* to return functions that can then dispatch actions.
-Quite literally giving them access to a `dispatch` method.
+This is done by simply returning a function that takes 1 argument, and that function will be automatically called and passed in a reference to the `dispatch` function so we can call it directly once we are done.

 ```javascript
 export function anAction() {